 My connections in Media have run the ideological gamut.
 Most of this was done “accidentally,” as I fell into one situation or another and just sort of felt like The Fool watching everything go down.

-I have worked for a co-founder of one of the biggest far-left media concerns at the time; didn’t initially know who he was, and honestly I didn’t feel he brought a lot of those politics into the job (which was computer-based).
+I have worked for an early key player for one of the biggest far-left media concerns at the time; didn’t initially know who he was, and honestly I didn’t feel he brought a lot of those politics into the job (which was computer-based).
 Worked for another organization that was also computer-based that aggressively courted progressive/liberal types, but ironically had its investment base in Reagan/Bush-era Republicans.
 Go figure.

 Ten years ago—after a very enlightening phone conversation that seemed to predict a lot of what has gone down recently in terms of Trump, alt-right, memes, and etc.—Andrew Breitbart offered me a blogging job.
 I turned it down because I didn’t think our politics sufficiently meshed enough.
 He explained to me how he got his start working for Arianna Huffington.
 Again, there is this feeling of “crossover” between what may at first seem like greatly disparate ideological groups.
 This feeling that as you got further and further up the ladder (or, pyramid) these divisions seemed to matter less and less.

 I began my blogging career, such as it was, writing about comic books and getting publicly slammed by women who identified themselves as feminists.
 I remember writing one piece on the origins of the “big bosomed” curvy superheroine that seemed to be all the vogue…that there was something archetypal about that look, that brought to mind these ancient fertility symbols…that humans were still seeking out those symbols, and here they were in this particular female superhero on a comic book cover.
 And I was emailed by one of these feminist critics and called an asshole.
 An asshole for even existing, with my stupid asshole opinions.